 Q: What are the risks associated with visiting a COVID-19 patient in a hospital?

 The primary risks associated with visiting a COVID-19 patient in a hospital include the transmission of COVID-19, exposure to other infectious diseases, and emotional distress.
 Visitors may also be exposed to physical risks such as slips, trips, and falls.
-(See Also: Is Puglia Safe To Visit?
+(See Also: Is It Safe To Visit Buenos Aires?
 Discover The Truth)

 Q: What precautions can I take to minimize the risks associated with visiting a COVID-19 patient in a hospital?